 - Washington University School of Medicine (2014), Pediatric Infectious Diseases

-Washington University School of Medicine (2014), Pulmonary/Critical Care Med
+Washington University School of Medicine (2014), Critical Care Medicine

 - Board Certification